lasttillend/lasttillend.github.io/_posts/2020-05-26-dc_for_multiplication.md

     Args:
         x: int
         y: int
-        n: int, assumed to be multiple of 2
+        n: int, assumed to be power of 2
     Returns:
         prod: int
     """